enormandeau/stacks_workflow/README.md

   of related samples.
 You can use the relatedness part of the filtration steps listed above to check that.
-- **Moderate**: Identity by missing data, where patterns of similarity among sampels is the result of non-random missing data within groups of samples, is problematic for admixture.
+- **Moderate**: Identity by missing data, where patterns of similarity among samples is the result of non-random missing data within groups of samples, is problematic for admixture.
 You need to assert that this pattern is not present in your dataset (using plink) or remove the loci succeptible to this from your VCF before using vcf_impute.
 See TODO section at the end of this document